piotrmurach/pastel/README.md

 puts warning.('Warning')
 ```

+If your output is redirected to a file, you probably don't want Pastel to add color to your text.
+See https://github.com/peter-murach/pastel#210-enabled for a way to easily accomplish this.

 **Pastel** has companion library called `pastel-cli` that allows you to style text in terminal via `pastel` executable:

 ```bash